 Samsung WB150F compact camera in-depth review: a jack of most trades

-- AP, SP and full manual modes
+Automatic and different manual modes

 Like the DSLRs, you have a P mode that controls the compositions automatically, an aperture priority mode that lets you set the aperture, a shutter mode to do the vice-versa and a full manual mode to adjust both to advance users.

 This feature lets you upload photos straight to online backups like Skydrive or image hosting sites like Picasa and Photobucket or share on Facebook and YouTube.
 This also lets you make it a Wi-Fi hotspot for the mobile to connect to for using the remote viewfinder and mobile link apps.

 Different scene modes like night, text, sunset and a more than 10 scenes that optimizes the camera settings according to the situation.

 One unique feature is that you can not only click horizontally but also vertically.
 Also you can preview the whole picture before finalizing it.

 Lets you insert your photo into fancy frames

 Awesome little feature that lets you take horizontal and vertical split pictures.
 It brings in the multiframe function of the DSLRs that lets you click different objects and club them together.
 Check out the review video for details.